Lucia's Blog: 2022

 “As for you, always be sober-minded, endure suffering, do the work of an evangelist, fulfill your ministry.”
 (2 Timothy 4:5)

 1. Timothy must be “sober” (nepse).
-It means "to be calm, and collected in spirit; to be temperate, dispassionate, and circumspect" (Thayer 425).
+It means "to be calm and collected in spirit; to be temperate, dispassionate, and circumspect" (Thayer 425).
 "Circumspect" is "to be self-possessed under all circumstances” (AG 538).
 “Heedful of circumstances or consequences” (AHD 275).
 Timothy must allow people to get under his skin to the point of being discouraged or defeated.
 It is good and wise to be calm and collected when dealing with the erring, for it is easier to declare the Truth of the Word of God.
-Preachers and teachers must realize that the problem that people have is not with the messenger but with hearing and obeying the Truth.
+Preachers and teachers must realize that people's problem is not with the messenger but hearing and obeying the Truth.
 Those who hold the Truth have nothing to fear from the erring.
 As messengers of God, we must thicken our skin to be effective preachers and teachers!

 • He fights the good fight of faith.
 He fights against those who teach error and false doctrines that oppose the Truth of God (1 Tim.
 1:18; 6:12).